dariocarretta/wildlife-monitoring-detection/README.md

 >Summary of the operations performed inside a Squeeze-and-Excitation block.
 >Figure taken from the original SeNet paper [^3], page 2.

-For this project, I chose to implemente the residual version of SENet, implementing residual connections after two consecutive SE blocks.
+For this project, I chose to consider the residual version of SENet, implementing residual connections after two consecutive SE blocks.

 ![resnet_senet_comparison](/media/seresnet.png)